 The Nob Hill Tour walks guests beside some of the grand merchant homes of the 1890s and grand apartments built for the post 1905 Lewis and Clark Exhibition building boom.
 The tour loops back to the starting point along the “Trendy 23rd” Street Shopping district, highlighting the evolution of this early streetcar commercial corridor.
 Nob Hill was named after the San Francisco area, “Nob Hill” to attract the upper class “nobility” to the area.
 Experience one of Portland’s trendiest shopping areas, known for its fabulous tax-free shopping along NW 23rd Avenue with your expert guide.

-Saturday and Thursday Mornings year-round
+Offered Saturday a Mornings year-round

-(Exceptions made for floods, heat waves, ice, illness, etc.), hence day-ahead reservations required for all tours.
 The tour is 1.2 mies long and the route is fairly flat.

 This tour starts outside of Anna Bannana’s Cafe

 Irving Street Pharmacy